anjalivarun13/End-To-End-Reatil-Sales-Intelligence-Analysis/README.md

 | Regular Customers | 11.02% |
 | VIP Customers | 8.76% |

+**Key Insight:**

-**Insight:** VIP customers represent less than 10% of the customer base but contribute significantly to revenue.
+💡 VIP customers represent less than 10% of the customer base but contribute significantly to overall revenue.

+💡 Strong opportunity exists to convert New Customers into long-term loyal customers.

+---

-### 2.Product Segmentation:
+### 📦 2.Product Segmentation:

 | Segment | Share |
 |----------|----------:|